Faculty and Staff

 years.
 He is currently a Professor of Art at Montgomery College-Rockville Campus,

-studio in his home in Silver Spring, Maryland.
+has a studio in his home in Silver Spring, Maryland.

 See Michael's sample gallery.